 The SDMC evaluates, develops and maintains state-of-the-art information technology to support its objectives.
 The Information Technology staff provides and sustains hardware support for computer processing and storage of data.

-Our Application Developers are responsible for creating and supporting many custom software applications used by the institution membership, as well as internal staff at the Statistical Center, Group Chair’s Office, and Operations Office.
-Staff also evaluate and utilize commercial software products as applicable.
-We are adapting our systems to the Medidata Rave data capture systems all cooperative groups were mandated to deploy.
+Our Application Developers are responsible for creating and supporting many custom software applications used by the institution membership, as well as internal staff at the Statistics and Data Management Center (SDMC), Group Chair’s Office, and Operations Office.
+Staff also evaluate and utilize commercial software products as applicable, including Medidata Rave as our primary electronic data capture system.
 All of our applications support the research and goals of SWOG, including data collection, data management, data retrieval and analysis.

 The SDMC collects, reviews, manages and stores data from all active SWOG studies, and follows quality control and review procedures which ensure the integrity of the data evaluation.
 Data managers and statisticians collaborate with sites to ensure study data is complete, accurate and available for analysis in real time.
 We are responsible for statistical analysis and interpretation of all SWOG studies.
 Biostatisticians analyze and publish the results of studies in conjunction with the Study Chairs (principal investigators).